JWST ETC Aperture Spectral Extraction Strategy

 The Sky sample region is specified by using the Start region and End region parameters.
 These parameters correspond to the inner and outer bounds of the sky region in cross-dispersion direction.
 If the option to use the noiseless sky background is selected, the count rate corresponding to the sky background chosen under the Backgrounds tab is used for background subtraction.
 Note that when a background region is specified, it also includes contamination from other overlapping regions when multiple sources are present, extended emission if present, or extended profiles that contribute to the background extraction aperture.
 When the background subtraction is performed, the contamination and sky contribution are subtracted.
 When the noiseless sky background is opted for background subtraction, the contamination is not subtracted from the extracted source flux.

-- Wavelength of Interest: This specifies the wavelength at which the scalar quantities are reported in the reports.
+- Wavelength of Interest/Slice: This specifies the wavelength at which the scalar quantities are reported in the Reports pane.